itskeerthana/vivke/Readme.md

 Keerthana Vallamkonda
 July 20, 2022

-This directory contains a pipeline to produce interactive visualizations in R showing the amount of emissions(in tons) in various Virginia's county for the years 2011, 2014, and 2017 at various levels
+This directory contains a pipeline to produce interactive visualizations in R showing the amount of emissions(in tons) in various Virginia's county for the years 2011, 2014, and 2017 at various levels.

+`Source-Maps` is an interactive shiny app used to display EPA NEI (National Emissions Inventory) data collected from 2011, 2014, and 2017 in Virginia.
+The shiny app output is a Virginia counties heat map based on user-specified data inputs for `Source Emissions Category` and `Year`.
+This app focuses on Sulfur Dioxide emissions (SO2).
 All data needed to recreate this data is provided in this directory.

 # 1. Data Source